The Hindu, The Muslim and

 New Kingdom

-When a person is saved through Jesus Christ, be or she is immediately transferred from the kingdom of darkness to the kingdom of light.
+When a person is saved through Jesus Christ, he or she is immediately transferred from the kingdom of darkness to the kingdom of light.

-Those who come to God through Jesus Christ have been transferred from the kingdom of darkness to the kingdom of God, but this kingdom has not yet come in its full power and glory, that is why we pray, “your kingdom come...”
+Those who come to God through Jesus Christ have been transferred from the kingdom of darkness to the kingdom of God.
+Although we have been spiritually transferred from one kingdom to another, the kingdom of God to which we now belong has not yet come in its full power and glory, that is why we pray, “your kingdom come...”
 (Mark 6:10).

 A new name